- 1 About ZenTao Enterprise

 Take the workflow of Bugs in ZenTao as an example, and let's see how flows can be customized.

-The simple actions of a build-in workflow are View and Edit.
+The simple actions of a build-in workflow are Field and Edit.

-On the right column of Actions, you can click View and will be directed to Bug view.
+On the right column of Actions, you can click Field to check all that related to the Bug view.

 Click Edit in the Action column, you can change the name and description of Bug flow.